DIY Purple Shampoo Toner Recipe And Guide

 To understand this concept, we have to know a little color science.
 Purple (violet) and yellow are directly across from each other on the color wheel, while the blue-violet mix is for orange-yellow colors.
 Thus, the purple color in a purple shampoo/conditioner will effectively neutralize all the yellow/brassy tones in your hair.
 When washing your hair with purple shampoo, the follicles absorb a small amount of purple pigment, which cancels out the unsightly yellow undertones.

-Adjust the DIY mix according to your needs.
+Adjust the mixture according to your needs.
 It basically brightens up the blonde by restoring your hair to its former cooler color, but unlike what some people think, it is not meant to be used for lightening hair like a bleaching agent.

 Using purple shampoo as occasional aftercare at home is the best thing for in-between color appointments!
 It is like doing a mini toner at home, and it can extend the life of your color.
 By extending the life of your color, your trips to the salon become less frequent and you can spend that money on other things or save it.
-Bottom line, it’s just going to really brighten up that color, making it look like you’ve just visited the salon.
+The bottom line is, it’s just going to really brighten up that color, making it look like you’ve just visited the salon.
 Tell me that doesn’t sound great!

 What Is Hair Toner?

-Hair toner is a really helpful little tool for lighter colored hair that is usually purple-blue in color – however, the color may differ from toner to toner and due to it’s specific uses.
-Many think that hair toners can be used to help achieve a lighter or ‘blonder’ hair color – but this isn’t true.
+Hair toner is a really helpful little tool for lighter colored hair that is usually purple-blue in color.
+However, the color may differ from toner to toner.
+Many think that hair toners can be used to help achieve a lighter or ‘blonder’ hair color but this isn’t true.

 Consider these points when deciding which to use to tone your hair.